 We are an active and enthusiastic group who are researching the history of this amazing place.
 Our aim is to build a complete history of Milton Abbas from 934 to the present day.
 Some ambition, but great FUN finding new things and exploring documents.

-We have a Facebook page, a blog on this site, a regular monthly write up published in local media, monthly meetings, exhibitions, visits, and a promotional leaflet.
+We have a blog on this site, a regular monthly write up published in local media, a monthly Newsletter for members, monthly meetings, exhibitions, visits, and a promotional leaflet.

-We are members of the Dorset History Network and learn how other history groups operate.
-However we differ to many other local history societies in Dorset because we are actively researching the history of our village.
+We differ to many other local history societies in Dorset because we are actively researching the history of our village.
 Our meetings are taken up by presenting the results of our members findings.

 We give presentations to other groups in Dorset on either the history of Milton Abbas or our particular methodologies of research.
 If you would like a talk from us then please contact us.
 We can provide our own projector.